skiadas/FunctionalProgrammingCourse/notes/state_monad.md

 ```haskell
 store symbol :: Value -> ProgStateT ()
 ```
+This requires a slight rewrite of our `store` function, but not too much.

 We also have a function that produces a value, given a memory, and hence is a memory transformer that produces a value:
 ```haskell
 evalExpr expr :: ProgStateT Value